What is the definition of mental health?

 Contact the class teacher

 Class Teacher/TA offers support to parent/child

 School mental health lead takes on the referral and decides what other support is needed which may include a PFSA referral

-If the PFSA is involved, usually a unit of work might be completed over a short period of time and they may be followed up by the MH RA at regular intervals
+If the PFSA is involved, usually a unit of work might be completed over a short period of time.

 As part of our graduated response we have employed a qualified ELSA (Emotional Literacy Support Assistant).
 Our ELSA supports children across the school.
 Please see above for how our graduated response works.